Develop Your Neuropathy Treatment Regime

 Monitor & Care of Mental Health

 Meditation has been used for centuries and is scientifically proven to improve mental health.
 In fact studies of chronic pain sufferers show a loss of brain matter which makes dealing with the pain downward spiral, but there is hope!
-Meditation has been proven to help these chronic pain sufferers gain back lost brain matter which in turn make them better equipped to deal with their pain. #15 Yoga, Tai Chi, #40 Qi Gong, #39 Visualization, #33 Deep Breathing and even prayer are considered by some as different forms of mediation and so also they also come with these same wonderful benefits.
+Meditation has been proven to help these chronic pain sufferers gain back lost brain matter which in turn make them better equipped to deal with their pain.
+Still many people are not sure meditation is really a good use of their time.
+If this is you, check out #63 Meditation for Skeptics. #15 Yoga, Tai Chi, #40 Qi Gong, #39 Visualization, #33 Deep Breathing and even prayer are considered by some as different forms of mediation and so also they also come with these same wonderful benefits.

 A few supplements that may help you if you are feeling stuck in a low state of mind are hypericum, also known as #42 St. John’s Wort, or 5-htp which occurs naturally in the body anyway and is a pre-cursor (i.e. building block) to serotonin – the body’s natural anti-depressant.
 However, if you are feeling overwhelmed, depressed or full of anxiety you should speak to your doctor or other health care provider.